 Federal civil penalties for having or harassing threatened or endangered species include fines up to $25,000.
 Criminal penalties include imprisonment for one year and fines up to $50,000.

-We need only two simple things to provide the services and projects you see described on this website; your participation and your tax-deductible membership fees.
-For one $40 membership contribution, you and your family can join our Friends organization for one year.
+We need only two things to provide the services and projects you see described on this website: your participation and your tax-deductible membership fees.
+For one $40 membership contribution, you and your family can join Friends of Hunting Island and have unlimited access to the park for one year.
 All members are encouraged to participate in any of our on-going projects.
-If you do not wish to join, but want to donate to our efforts, Click here to make a tax deductible donation to FOHI.
+If you do not wish to join, but want to donate to our efforts, click here to make a tax-deductible donation to the Friends of Hunting Island.